 The variable zθ is predicted by the U-Net network, and z is obtained through a denoising process.
 Drawing inspiration from recent advances in video generative models and inverse design models, our architecture leverages variants of the standard 2D (space-only) U-Net, where the applied CL/CD dimension is effectively treated as a batch axis, thereby preserving the integrity of the foundational base network.
-To ensure physical consistency across varying strain steps, By packaging the flow field's u, v (velocity components), and p (pressure) as a three-channel feature set for network input, we promote a more holistic representation of the flow state.
-Crucially, this input paradigm provides the necessary basis for introducing physics-driven regularization during subsequent inference.
+To ensure physical consistency across varying strain steps, by packaging the flow field's velocity and pressure components as a three-channel feature set for network input, we promote a more holistic representation of the flow state.
+Crucially, this input paradigm provides the necessary basis for introducing physics-informed regularization during subsequent inference.
 Two specialized models are trained: one focusing on the airfoil region (AR) and the other on the general flow region (GR).

 Fig. 2.b shows the inference phase of the proposed Physics-informed Video Diffusion Model.
-According to Chung et al.22, an estimate x0 of an be derived from the following specialized representation of the posterior mean:
+According to Chung et al.23, an estimate x0 of an be derived from the following specialized representation of the posterior mean: